Medieval Timing Technique

 |---|---|---|

-| Sun | Sun | A rare same-planet window.
-Identity and visibility come forward without modification.
-You are what you are, louder. |
+| Sun | Sun | A same-planet window.
+Identity and visibility come forward with fewer modifiers than usual. |

 | Sun | Venus | Identity develops through connection and taste.
 Relationships and creative work are the vehicles for visibility. |